starlinglab/authenticated-attributes/README.md

 Attestations are timestamped with [OpenTimestamps](https://opentimestamps.org/).
 This requires Internet access and takes about one second to finish.
 At first only the incomplete proof is stored (indicated by `timestamp.upgraded` being `false`), but the proof can be upgraded at a later date.

-The timestamp serves to prove that the attestation was not made after `timestamp.submitted`, within the several hours long error bars afforded by the system.
-In practice, this means `timestamp.submitted` is provably accurate to about a day interval.
+The timestamp serves to prove that the attestation was not made after `attestation.timestamp`, within the several hours long error bars afforded by the system.
+In practice, this means `attestation.timestamp` is provably accurate to about a day interval.

-If you trust the signer you can ignore the proof and rely on `timestamp.submitted` alone, making it accurate to about a second.
+If you trust the signer you can ignore the proof and rely on `attestation.timestamp` alone, making it accurate to about a second.